-8) Washington was growing frustrated with the stalemate and proposed to attack the British troops in September, but his generals were against the idea and the stalemate continued.
+8) Washington was growing frustrated with the stalemate.
+He then proposed to attack the British troops in September, but his generals were against the idea and the stalemate continued.
 The following month, he again proposed for the same but was denied again.

 9) The harsh winter during the siege of Boston

 The winter brought an array of problems for both sides.
-The Americans had such a shortage of gunpowder that the soldiers were handed spears to fight with instead of guns in an event of a British attack.
+The Americans were facing a severe shortage of gunpowder.
+So much so that the soldiers were handed spears to fight with instead of guns in an event of a British attack.
 On the other hand, the British forces were facing a huge shortage of wood.